AlexJReid/blog/content/posts/bigtable-filtering.md

 ### Regular expression row filter

-Instead of loading in millions of duplicates, we could use Bigtable's `RowFilter`, coupled with a start and end key.
+Instead of loading in millions of duplicates, we can use row filers.
 By providing a start and end key, Bigtable will only scan the relevant products, in order.
 This effectively partitions our data set so that we only scan comments for a given product.
 If the key also contains the language, only those rows will be scanned.
-(This style of hierarchical key is often used in DynamoDB as a sort key.)
 When using a filter, it is essential to whittle down the possible results as much as possible using keys and a range scan.

-Rows filtered out through the evaluation of a regular expression, generated for the submitted query.
-In a sense this is similar to a DynamoDB filter: the database is reading the whole row (neither are columnar) and only sending results that pass the filter back to the client program.
+Rows are filtered out through the evaluation of a regular expression against the row key.
+In a sense this is similar to a DynamoDB filter: the database is reading the whole row and only sending results that pass the filter back to the client program.

 The big difference with Bigtable is the fact that nodes are a _sunk cost_, reading tens of thousands of rows does not matter.
 Of course, this inefficiency will catch up with us as volume increases.
 Node resources are not infinite and the data will make query performance less predictable. **This post will explore this approach in more detail.**

 ### Index and multi get